An ailing Thai elephant returns home for tender loving care after years of neglect in Sri Lanka

 Thailand’s Environment Minister Varawut Silpa-archa was at the airport and said that the elephant, which goes by the name Sak Surin, or Mighty Surin, in his homeland, arrived in perfect condition.
 He had said earlier that Thailand spent at least 19 million baht ($540,000) for his repatriation.

-The pachyderm could be heard trumpeting from inside his cage inside the truck that was to transport him to the government’s Thai Elephant Conservation Center in the nearby Lampang province, where he will be quarantined for at least 30 days and stay for rehabilitation.
+The pachyderm could be heard trumpeting from inside the container that was loaded onto a truck’s flatbed trailer to transport him to the government’s Thai Elephant Conservation Center in the nearby Lampang province, where he will be quarantined for at least 30 days and stay for rehabilitation.

 The male elephant was sent to Sri Lanka in 2001 when he was around 10 years old as a gift from the Thai royal family.
 He was one of three elephants that Thailand had given to Sri Lanka’s government to be trained as a carrier of religious relics.
 Mathu Raja was placed in the care of a Buddhist temple.